jjp1-dot/1st-1/README.md

 #1st - 1

-The first program applications that we created using Visual Basic were integrated with the Guna UI framework for pre-finals and finals.
+The first program applications that we created using Visual Basic were integrated with the Guna UI framework for school project.